ritikgpt321/Smart-Sales--Python/README.md

 SmartSales.ipynb – Main analysis notebook

-sales_data.csv – Sample dataset used for analysis
+sales Data.csv – Sample dataset used for analysis

 Outcome:
 The project delivers actionable insights for business stakeholders by highlighting key factors impacting sales performance and identifying areas for improvement.